 High Springs is a somewhat small city located in the state of Florida.
 With a population of 5,831 people and three constituent neighborhoods, High Springs is the 268th largest community in Florida.

 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, High Springs is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, High Springs is a city of sales and office workers, service providers, and managers.
-There are especially a lot of people living in High Springs who work in office and administrative support (15.74%), sales jobs (12.68%), and management occupations (11.71%).
+Overall, High Springs is a city of sales and office workers, managers, and professionals.
+There are especially a lot of people living in High Springs who work in office and administrative support (17.06%), management occupations (14.12%), and sales jobs (10.94%).

-High Springs is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, High Springs doesn't have a public transportation system that people use for their commute.

-The percentage of people in High Springs who are college-educated is somewhat higher than the average US community of 21.84%: 26.74% of adults in High Springs have at least a bachelor's degree.
+The education level of High Springs citizens is a little higher than the average for US cities and towns: 24.80% of adults in High Springs have at least a bachelor's degree.

 The most common language spoken in High Springs is English.
-Other important languages spoken here include Spanish and Portuguese.
+Other important languages spoken here include Spanish and Italian.